Employment and Support Allowance (ESA)

 Most people will also have to have a face-to-face assessment.
 Again, it’s important that you let them know everything you struggle with.
 If you’re asked to walk around the room and you know you’d have a problem walking further, tell them.
 If they don’t ask about something that’s relevant, tell them anyway.
 You can bring someone with you for support if you need.

-The results of the Work Capability Assessment decide whether you go into the ‘Work-Related Activity Group’ for people who can do some work, or the ‘Support Group’ for those with a severely limiting disability.
+The results of the Work Capability Assessment decide whether you go into the ‘Work-Related Activity Group’ for people who are expected to do work-related activity to improve their chances of finding work, or the ‘Support Group’ for people who don’t have to take part in work-related activity due to their severely limiting disabilities.

 Work related activity group